getcommitapp/commit/apps/api/README.md

 > See [Scripts](#scripts) for the complete list of database commands.

 ## Deployment
-The API deploys to Cloudflare Workers with separate environments.
+The API deploys to `Cloudflare Workers` with separate environments.

+Requirements:
+- `Cloudflare account`

 ### Manual
 Requirements:
-- Running `pnpm wrangler login` once to authenticate your Cloudflare account
+- Running `pnpm wrangler login` once to authenticate your `Cloudflare` account

 Deploy to environments:
 ```sh